opatiny/octanis-internship-workbook/docs/programming/cubeMX.md

 Then, copy the `stm32f3.cfg` file from another project and paste it at the level of the `MakeFile`.

-Also, if flashing doesn't work, change the file extension from `.hex` to `.elf` in the flashing command that you copy pasted in the `MakeFile`.
+Also, if flashing doesn't work, change the file extension from `.hex` to `.elf` in the flashing command that you copy pasted in the `MakeFile` (it might happen that one of the two executable files is not generated compiled properly).

 ## various issues